Pequin pepper

 Pequin (or piquín) pepper (/pᵻˈkiːn/) is a hot chili pepper cultivar commonly used as a spice.
 Pequin peppers are hot, often 5–8 times hotter than jalapeños on the Scoville scale (30,000 to 60,000 Units).
-Flavor is described as citrusy and nutty.
+Its flavor is described as citrusy and nutty.

 Taxonomically, it is classified within variety glabriusculum of the species Capsicum annuum.

-Pequin pepper originates in the Mexican state of Tabasco, where it is widely used to make salsa or as a complement to many dishes.
+The pequin pepper originates in the Mexican state of Tabasco, where it is widely used to make salsa or as a complement to many dishes.
 It is also known as chile pequín / chile petín / chiltepe (in Guatemala and El Salvador), chile congo (in Nicaragua and northern region of Costa Rica), chile de monte / chile del monte / chile mosquito / mashito (by the Chontal/Maya natives in Tabasco), amash / timpinchile (in Chiapas), chilpaya (in Veracruz), maax'ik (in Yucatán) and chile kipín (in Huasteca).

-Pequin has a compact habit, growing typically 0.3–0.6 meters tall, with bright green, ovate leaves and small berries that rarely exceed 2 cm in length.
+Pequin peppers are compact, growing typically 0.3–0.6 meters tall, with bright green, ovate leaves and small berries that rarely exceed 2 cm in length.
 Like most chilies, the berries start out green, ripening to brilliant red at maturity.